adafruit/adafruit-beaglebone-io-python/Adafruit_BBIO/README.md

 - `bb-cape-overlays` package: version 4.4.20171120.0-0rcnee1~stretch+20171120 or later
 - `bb-customizations` package: version 1.20171123-0rcnee0~stretch+20171123 or later

-It's recommended to run the following command to ensure you have the latest required packages:
+It's recommended to run the following commands to ensure you have the latest required packages:

 ```
+sudo apt update
 sudo apt upgrade bb-cape-overlays bb-customizations
 ```